gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 associated with an Okta application, it will be split into multiple applications for each `appLink` with the unique name of each `appLink` used to disambiguate them.
 The `teleport.dev/origin` field in the application metadata will be set to `okta`.
-Additionally, a field called `okta/application_id` will be present in the metadata.
-These will be translated directly to Teleport's existing notion of `applications`.
+Additionally, a label called `okta/application_id` will be present in the metadata to allow for Teleport's RBAC system to restrict/permit access.

 ##### Okta label rules